pygobject/pycairo/docs/reference/context.rst

       changes to the graphics state will not be visible outside the group, (the pop_group functions call :meth:`Context.restore`).

-      By default the intermediate group will have a :ref:`CONTENT
-      <constants_CONTENT>` type of cairo.CONTENT_COLOR_ALPHA.
-Other content
-      types can be chosen for the group by using :meth:`Context.push_group_with_content` instead.
+      By default the intermediate group will have a :class:`cairo.Content` type of :attr:`cairo.Content.COLOR_ALPHA`.
+Other content types can be chosen for the group by using :meth:`Context.push_group_with_content` instead.

       As an example, here is how one might fill and stroke a path with translucence, but without any portion of the fill being visible